jevgenik/manuals/source/files/software/docker.rst

 * ``docker container ls -a`` - list all containers (running and stopped) it is alias for ``docker ps -a``

-* ``docker compose ps`` - list containers for a Compose project, with current status and exposed ports
+* ``docker compose ps`` - list containers for a Compose project, with current status and exposed ports (NB! should be run in the same directory where docker-compose.yml is located)

 Inspect (containers, networks, images, volumes)